Frequently Asked Questions

 - who have been identified by his/her manager as a person who would benefit from structured, ongoing supervisory development.

-To develop and retain high-performing supervisory/management staff at Duke.
+To develop and retain high-performing supervisory/management staff at Duke and to enhance intrapersonal, interpersonal and organizational awareness

 - Classes will include a variety topics designed to facilitate participants’ knowledge and skill of intrapersonal, groups and teams, and organizational dynamics.